froots/froots.github.io/_services/tech-lead-coaching.md

   <a href="https://jimnewbery.typeform.com/to/Er6cK0" class="button button--secondary button--wide">Get started now</a>
 </p>

 You just need to fill out a form.
 There's no commitment to buy yet.

 When you do buy __your first 30 days is risk-free__.
+If you aren't happy for any reaons, I will refund your full fee within the first 30 days.

 ## Kind words from my students